 How to Use CBD Oil

-It’s not super easy to get the best quality CBD oil, but as awareness is spreading, it’s getting easier.
-You want to be very careful about quality standards and extraction methods to ensure you are not getting an end product that has hexanes or other toxic solvents.
-I recommend this company.
-They publish their very strict production processes and regular product lab test results.
-I live in San Francisco where marijuana laws are fairly liberal, but I really don’t know the legal ins and outs of obtaining CBD oil in other states (aside from Colorado, where it’s all legal!).
-In San Francisco, if you have any of the conditions I’ve mentioned, it’s easy to get a medical marijuana card which gives you access to high quality CBD oil in addition to medical marijuana.
+I live in San Francisco where marijuana laws are fairly liberal, but I really don’t know the legal ins and outs of obtaining CBD oil in other states (aside from Colorado, Washington, and other states where it’s all legal!).
+In San Francisco, if you have any of the conditions I’ve mentioned, you have access to high quality CBD oil in addition to medical marijuana at any dispensary.

 I recommend the oil because it’s the easiest way to start with a low dose and move up.
 You don’t know what your body needs and how you’ll react, so start on the lower end of the spectrum with a 5mg dose in a tincture (usually a few drops, depending) and work your way up.
 Remember, it’s not addictive and there’s no risk of overdose, but I have heard users report that too much can make you “fuzzy.”
 This will heavily depend on the CBD:THC ratio.
 The tinctures are at the lower end of price spectrum, less than $100 and averaging $60 or so.
 Because this is a new industry, demand hasn’t driven supply, so it’s still pretty pricey.

 If you’ve dosed correctly, you should notice reduction in your symptoms, whether that’s anxiety, pain, or insomnia.
-If you don’t feel any improvement, move your dose up day by day until you feel better.
+If you don’t feel any improvement, move your dose up day by day until you feel better OR you may need a different product.
 Note that you should use the oil consistently every day to get the best results.
-You can take as much as 100 mg or more, whatever works for you.
+You can take as much as 100 mg or more (which, as far as I can tell, is impossible to find as a dosage in any quality CBD product unfortunately, though I HAVE seen these dosages in hemp oil), whatever works for you.

 If you need a higher dose, you may want to consider the powder form in capsules, but they’re more pricey.
 The caps usually start around 25mg per pill.
 Other methods of delivery include vaporizers where you get a liquid combustible form for very quick delivery into bloodstream via inhaling, like an e-cig (I haven’t researched the potential carcinogenic effects of this though).
-You can get topical creams or and vaporizers here.
 Apparently the topical creams work great for eczema and psoriasis.

 The effects should last a couple of hours.
 If you’re using it for chronic anxiety, I’d recommend also using adrenal support and possibly some neurotransmitter support.
 The great thing about CBD is that unlike THC, it won’t disrupt and suppress your feel-good neurotransmitters.

 In terms of potential bad side effects, I didn’t once come across anything negative about CBD oil in my extensive research.
+You should not use CBD during pregnancy because we don’t yet know how this impacts the fetus.
 The only unfavorable review I saw was one person who claimed it didn’t work.
 That’s a much safer profile than many FDA-approved pharmaceutical drugs.